 - Classical Metamodels Based on Central-Composite Designs and Regression for Prediction or Optimization

-- Simulation Metamodels Based on Space-Filling Designs and Kriging (Gaussian Process Modeling)
+- Simulation Metamodels Based on Space-Filling Designs and Kriging (Gaussian Process Modeling) or neural networks.

 - Critical Dangers of Using Standard Experimental Designs and Analyses for Simulation Modeling

 - Commercial Software for DOE That Are Appropriate for Simulation Modeling